AndrewSRea/My_Learning_Port/Bootstrap/README.md

 #### Available breakpoints

-Boostrap inludes six default breakpoints, sometimes referred to as *grid tiers*, for building responsively.
+Bootstrap inludes six default breakpoints, sometimes referred to as *grid tiers*, for building responsively.
 These breakpoints can be customized if you're using Bootstrap's source [Sass](https://sass-lang.com/) files.

 | Breakpoint | Class infix | Dimensions |
 | --- | --- | --- |